bitfunk/gradle-plugins/README.md

 # Bitfunk Gradle Plugins

-Collection of Gradle plugins used across multiple projects.
+Collection of Gradle plugins to simplify and unify project development.

 [Explore the docs »][webpage]